ICI3D/DAIDD/schedule/shadow.md

 - 8:30-10:30 Research pitches (Moderator: (hargrove))
     - [Order of introductions](./introductions)
 - 10:30-11:00 Morning break
-- 11:00 - 12:30 Intuitive aspects of dynamics and introduction to model worlds ((welte))
+- 11:00 - 12:30 Intuitive aspects of dynamics and introduction to model worlds ((welte)) -  [Slide folder](https://tinyurl.com/daidd-2019)
 	- SHADOW 10-minute stretch break at around 11:40
 	- SHADOW Plan forward links: dynamics PICO acronym, more time for SIR foundation
 - 12:30-14:00 Lunch break
 	* Introduction to [Mont Fleur](https://www.montfleur.co.za)

 - SHADOW 14:00-14:15 Introduction to [Mont Fleur](https://www.montfleur.co.za)
-	* SHADOW was moved unexpectedly this year; be in touch with them, some of the staff want to greet us and then go home
+	* SHADOW was sprung on us during lunch in 2019; be in touch with Mont Fleur next year; some of the staff want to greet us and then go home before 14:00
 - 14:15-14:45 [Overview of research plan development and structure](planOverview) ((dushoff)) #RP - [Slide folder](https://tinyurl.com/daidd-2019)
 - 14:45-15:40 Small group session: research questions for modeling projects (All faculty) #RP
 	* SHADOW Promulgate Group assignments